Sports features have always had a robust fan base among both young adults and seasoned film buffs across the globe.

 $16,096,860

-The narrative closely follows Kharlamov's ascent to stardom, highlighting pivotal moments such as his participation in the historic 1972 Summit Series between the USSR and Canada.
-The film meticulously recreates this iconic matchup, reflecting both the tension and excitement of the era.
+The narrative vividly charts Kharlamov’s journey to fame, focusing on defining moments such as his pivotal role in the landmark 1972 Summit Series between the USSR and Canada.
+These scenes authentically capture the intensity, excitement, and high stakes of international hockey during that era.

-The film's achievements are notable: it was honored with six Golden Eagle awards, including Best Film, and earned its creators the prestigious State Prize of the Russian Federation in 2013.
+The film has earned significant acclaim, winning six Golden Eagle awards including Best Film, and receiving the esteemed State Prize of the Russian Federation in 2013, showcasing its impact and excellence within Russian cinema.

 ComedyRomanceSport